 Whenever forecasts are done, even a local weather forecast, one often loses sight that they are performed based on the most recently available variables.
-For the financial forecast, these variables include economic data through June 2023, along with the changes included in the 2024 County Manager's Recommended Budget.
+For the financial forecast, these variables include economic data through October 2023, along with the changes included in the 2024 budget.